British Columbia residents are covered through MSP for approved gender-affirming surgeries.

 - Breast construction (breast augmentation) - only publicly funded in certain circumstances.
 Request for public funding must submitted by a plastic surgeon to MSP.
 See breast augmentation page for more information.

-- Chest construction
+- Chest construction (including chest reduction)

 - Hysterectomy with bilateral salpingo-oophorectomy

 - Facial procedures (such as reduction of the Adam's apple, nose feminization, facial bone reduction, face lifts, rejuvenation of the eyelid);